NicolasCognito/JC-CLI/docs/jccli-rules-guide.md

 JC-CLI provides environment variables that rules can access:

 - `PLAYER` - The username of the player who issued the command
-- `COMMAND` - The command that triggered the rule
-- `COMMAND_ARGS` - Arguments passed to the command

 Example usage: